cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Managing Provision Templates
 ============================

-Loom through the use of cluster templates to provide both services and restrictions on cluster creation for end-users.
-Templates that are defined are visible to end-users and provide fixed presets for cluster that users can provision.
-Through this interface, administrators can specify predefined combinations of cluster parameters (providers, hardware types, disk images types and services) that are permitted for cluster creation.
-Templates are top level setting that ties in the configurations specified in the other four sections.
+Loom templates provide a means to both enable specific cluster configurations, as well as providing restrictions to the services made available.
+Templates tie in the configurations specified in the other four sections.
+Through this interface, administrators can specify predefined combinations of parameters that are permitted for cluster creation.

-The Templates Home Screen
+The Catalog Home Screen
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

-The templates home screen lists the existing templates that the administrator has created.
-The page also provides the ability to delete and view/edit each provider.
+The Catalog screen lists the existing templates that the administrator has created.
+The page also provides the ability to delete and view/edit each template.

-Clicking on a provider name will take you to the edit provider page to view more details of the provider and the ability to edit the configurations.
+Clicking on a template name will take you to the edit template page to view more details of the provider and the ability to edit the configurations.

 .. figure:: catalog-screenshot-1.png
     :align: center